-When you send your child to timeout or you take away his benefits for trouble-making, you expect that the consequences should bother a bit so that it will help him to settle on better decisions next time.
+When you send your child to a timeout zone or you take away his benefits for trouble-making, you expect that the consequences should bother, so that it will help him to settle on better decisions next time.

-Therefore, it could be very disappointing if your kid doesn’t appear to care about the consequences you give him.
-Maybe he goes back to doing similar misconduct within 10 minutes of you sending him to a timeout.
-Or on the other hand, possibly, he chuckles when you reveal to him that he’s being punished.
-So here are a few questions you need to consider in such cases.
+So, it could be very disappointing if your child does not want to care about the consequences you give him.
+And maybe he goes back to doing similar misconduct within 10 minutes of you sending him to a timeout.
+Or on the other hand, he chuckles when you reveal to him that he is being punished.
+So here are a few questions you need to consider in such cases:

-Does He Really Not Care?
-Your child may say, “I don’t care,” when a parent takes away his cell phone since he doesn’t need his parents to realize that it upsets him.
-But, losing his mobile benefits may really bother him.
+Does he really not care: A child may say, “I don’t care” when my parents take away the cell phone since he does not want his parents to realize that it upsets him.
+But, losing his mobile benefits might really bother him.

 Pay little attention to your child’s remarks about your consequences.
-Give more consideration to his behaviour.
-On the other hand, if his behaviour changes after you’ve given out a consequence, take it as a sign that your timeout has worked.
+Give more and more consideration to his behaviour.
+So, if his behaviour changes after you’ve given a consequence, then take it as a sign that your timeout has worked.

-Is it discipline or a consequence?
-What’s the difference, have you ever wondered?
+Is it discipline or a consequence: What is the difference, have you ever wondered?
 Possibly not much, however, we have to pause for a minute and distinguish between the two to know why you should choose consequence over discipline.
 Here are a few differences:

 Consequences have a reason.

-Consequences help kid progress in the direction of something.
+Consequences help a child progress in the direction of a particular goal.

 Consequences address mind and future conduct.

-Are the consequences excessively indulgent?
-Maybe they couldn’t care less because your consequence truly isn’t an outcome that could bother him/her or make a difference.
+Are the consequences excessively indulgent: Maybe they did not care because your consequence isn’t an outcome that could bother him or make a difference.
 Warnings are no consequences.
-Saying, “Behave well or we’ll have to leave you alone” isn’t a consequence.
-It is the warning of a result.
+Saying, “try to behave well or else we will leave” is not a consequence but is a warning

-Is it accurate to say that you are Using the Right Type of Consequences?
-If at all, your timeouts don’t change his/her conduct, examine the sort of consequence you are using.
-While taking away cell phone benefits might be a suitable consequence for a cell phone violation, it may not function well for a fight between siblings.
+Is it accurate to say that you are using the right type of consequences: If at all, your timeouts do not change his conduct, examine the type of consequence you are using?
+While taking away the cell phone benefits from your child, might be a suitable consequence for a cell phone violation, it may not function well for a fight between siblings.

 Try to attach the consequence legitimately to the mistake.
-If your kid rides his bicycle out of the said place, take away his bike benefits.
-Similarly, if your child does not keep back his toys, take away his toys from him.
+If your child rides his bicycle out of the said place, take away his bike benefits.
+Also, if he won’t keep back his toys, take away his toys from him.

-Is my child too furious to even think about caring?
-If tempers are running high and you have quite recently given out a consequence, you may get an answer – “I don’t care !”.
-Try not to give that a chance to discourage you or the child.
-Simply stick with the consequence (ensuring it is a consequence and not a discipline) and ensure that outrage doesn’t influence you.
+Is my child too furious to even think about caring: If tempers are running high and you have quite recently given a consequence, you may get an answer “I will not bother”.
+Try not to give the chance to discourage yourself or your child.
+Simply stick with the consequence (ensuring it is a consequence and not discipline) and ensure that anger does not influence you.